Living with breast cancer

 - being over age 55

-- having a family history of breast cancer
+- having a family history or personal history of breast, ovarian, tubal, or peritoneal cancer

 - having your period before age 12 or menopause after age 55